-VI.A.2.c).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with
+Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+(Core)

-The privilege of progressive authority and responsibility, VI.A.2.d) conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
+The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
 (Core)